pureskillgg/docs/docs/datascience/old/cs2/csds/README.md

 - **Did the individuals in question consent to the collection and use of their data?**
-  PureSkill.gg Users agreed to the [Terms of Service] and linked their Steam or FACEIT accounts which gives us access to their CS:GO demo files.
+  PureSkill.gg Users agreed to the [Terms of Service] and linked their Steam or FACEIT accounts which gives us access to their CS2 demo files.
   However, people who happen to be playing on the same server did not.
   Since the processed data we are providing here do not contain anything identifiable or that can otherwise be linked back to their Steam account, we include these player's data.